ckipp01/chronica/blog/a-bloop-tour-for-metals-users.md

 ![BSP + LSP diagram](/media/diagram.png)

-This diagram is meant to show Bloops part in the flow from build definition to your editor of choice.
-If you start on the left, you have your build definition in your build tool of choice.
-We'll use SBT since it's the most common.
+This diagram is meant to show Bloop's part in the flow from build definition to your editor of choice.
+If you start on the left, you have your build definition in sbt for example.
 If you've used Metals before, you'll notice that when you first open up a project, you'll be prompted to _Import Your Build_.
 What does this mean?
 The first time this happens, it means that Metals detects that you have no `.bloop` directory, and therefore you need to import your build.
-When using SBT this means that Metals actually adds the `sbt-bloop` plugin to your build in `project/metals.sbt`.
-It then issues an `sbt bloopInstall` command which will dump out your build definition for all of your modules into json files, which you can see if you open up your `.bloop` directory in your workspace.
+When using sbt this means that Metals actually adds the `sbt-bloop` plugin to your build in `project/metals.sbt`.
+It then issues an `sbt bloopInstall` command which will dump out your build definition for all of your modules into JSON files, which you can see if you open up your `.bloop` directory in your workspace.
 These files contain things like your directory information, what dependencies your module has on other modules, all your classpath information, and more.
 Go ahead and take a look at everything in there.
 Once this information is gathered, Metals tells Bloop to compile your project.

 At this point, if there are any errors during compilation, diagnostics are forwarded from Bloop to Metals, to your client for you to see.
 If you then fix